run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/pipeline.md

 ### Designing Service

-4. In the **Services Pipeline** tab, it'll present the services which are not for production yet.
+In the **Services Pipeline** tab, it's the designing phase of the serive and it'll present the services which are not for production yet.
 We have the following actions available:

 |Action|Description|
 |------|-----------|